 Days 9 – 11 We have the luxury of three full days to experience the diverse wildlife of this remarkable place, where opportunities include panoramic views of the forest from a 135 foot high tower built on the top branches of a giant Kapok tree, plus unrivalled views above the treetops from a 120 foot high, 1200 foot long canopy walkway and intimate wildlife viewing from tranquil canoe rides through the extensive waterways.
 Another undoubted highlight will be a visit to one of Ecuador’s best ‘clay licks’, where hundreds of noisy parrots visit a river cliff in nearby Yasuni National Park to ingest minerals to aid their digestion.
 Species commonly seen here include White-eyed and Dusky-headed Parakeets, Yellow-crowned Amazons and Mealy and Blue-headed Parrots.
 As well as over eleven different Manakins, fifty odd Antbirds and seventy plus Flycatchers we can hope for dazzling sightings like Agami and Boat-billed Herons, Slender-billed, Hook-billed and Double-toothed Kites, Crested Owl, Tawny-bellied and Tropical Screech-Owls, Common and Great Potoos, Cream-coloured and Chestnut Woodpeckers, Lemon-throated and Gilded Barbets, Long-billed Woodcreeper, Spangled and Plum-throated Cotingas, plus Green-and-gold, Masked, Opal-crowned, Opal-rumped and Masked Crimson Tanagers, as well as the bizarre Hoatzin.
 Dinners and overnights at Sacha Lodge.

 Day 12 We take the boat trip back to Coca where we transfer to the airport for a domestic flight back to Quito for a night at the lovely Casa de Campo Tababela, an opulent ‘family home’ in beautiful green gardens not far from the airport.
 Dinner and overnight at Casa de Campo Tababela.

-Day 14 At the end of an absolutely fabulous journey, packed with so many highlights and memories, we arrive back in Heathrow this afternoon (to be confirmed).
+Day 14 At the end of an absolutely fabulous journey, packed with so many highlights and memories, we arrive back in Heathrow this afternoon.

 Single supplement; £800